APY/APYDataGridBundle/Resources/doc/columns_configuration.md

  - type [string(Date|Range|Select|Text|Boolean)] - column type
  - values [array] - options (only Select Column)
  - format [string] - format (only Date Column)
- - sortable [boolean]- turns on or off column sorting
+ - sortable [boolean] default true - turns on or off column sorting
- - filterable [boolean] - turns on or off visibility of column filter
+ - filterable [boolean] default true - turns on or off visibility of column filter
- - source [boolean] - turns on or off column visibility for Source class (if false column will *not* be read from data source)
+ - source [boolean] default true - turns on or off column visibility for Source class (if false column will *not* be read from data source)
  - visible [boolean] -  turns on or off column visibility (if false column will be read from data source but not rendered)
  - primary [boolean] - sets column as primary - default is primary key form Entity/Document
  - align [string(left|right|center)] - default left